Parallel adoption: Other kinds of adoption

 In some cases, parallel conversion may not be a suitable strategy.
 For example, if the new system has significant schema changes that result in data elements not being populated correctly, it can lead to data inaccuracies or corruption.
-Additionally, if the system relies on commercial off-the-shelf technology (COTS) and the vendor's documentation specifies that multiple applications cannot share the same database, parallel conversion may not be feasible.
+Additionally, if the system relies on commercial off-the-shelf (COTS) technology and the vendor's documentation specifies that multiple applications cannot share the same database, parallel conversion may not be feasible.
 For instance, products like Oracle's Siebel may have such restrictions.
 Similarly, other COTS products may have limitations when it comes to patches or major upgrades that require unique license keys, potentially causing issues with database changes and system functionality.

 Place in implementation process

 There seem to be little conventions regarding the process of parallel adoption.
 Several sources (e.g.: Turban, 2002, Eason, 1988, Rooijmans, 2003, Brown, 1999), do not use a single process-description name.
 The term parallel adoption is denoted in these sources, although consistent per source as: parallel conversion, parallel running, shadow-running, parallel cutover and parallel implementation.
 This appears to be the case because a generic description of the process does not need a distinct classification.
-There are a quite some standard implementation methods, where different adoption techniques are described but often in a practical context; real-world case scenario or a more comprehensive set of implementation techniques like Regatta: adoption method, SIM and PRINCE2.
-In general, parallel adoption can best be seen as a Systems Engineering method of implementation of a new system.
+There are quite a few standard implementation methods, where different adoption techniques are described but often in a practical context; real-world case scenario or a more comprehensive set of implementation techniques like Regatta: adoption method, SIM and PRINCE2.
+In general, parallel adoption can best be seen as a systems engineering method of implementation of a new system.